 CRIMINAL RECORDS CHECK FORM: Required by state.
 Form will be mailed to the State Police by Central Office personnel.
 New certified employees must be fingerprinted at the Central Office.

+LETTER FROM CABINET FOR HEALTH AND FAMILY SERVICES: Applicants (hired on or after April 4, 2018) must provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.

 DRIVING RECORDS CHECK FORM: Required by the state for all bus drivers and by the District, if applicable for other certified personnel.
 Form will be mailed by Central Office personnel to the Kentucky Transportation Cabinet, Division of Driver Licensing.

 I-9 FORM: Required by federal law to determine eligibility for employment in the United States.